juhaku/utoipa/README.md

 ### How to implement `ToSchema` for external type?

-There are few ways around this that are elaborated here in detail [here in detail](https://github.com/juhaku/utoipa/issues/790#issuecomment-1787754185).
+There are few ways around this that are elaborated [here in detail](https://github.com/juhaku/utoipa/issues/790#issuecomment-1787754185).

 ### How to use Rust's type aliases?